jamieguinan/cti/README.md

 ### Some notes about the code

 Many of the built-in template modules are incomplete, or just empty skeletons.
 For example `HTTPClient.c` seemed like a good idea one day, but I was lazy and ended up just calling `wget`.
+And `NVidiaCUDA.c`, yeah, never did anything with that.

+There are a few C files that aren't part of CTI, which I wrote for testing, and may or may not have compiled in a long time, but I keep them in the project for possible future reference.

+Since I use CTI modules in other projects, it has also become convenient place for modules that aren't (yet) built into CTI, but are used in more than one external project. `jsmn_misc.c`, `dbutil.c`, and a few others.

 `String.c` takes care of one the more error-prone areas of C programming, handling strings and lists of strings.
 My favorite function there is `String_sprintf()`, which does pretty much what you would expect.
 There is a special value returned by the function `String_value_none()`, which can be used for,